zzvswxy/azure-rest-api-specs/specification/adp/resource-manager/readme.md

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for adp.
+This is the AutoRest configuration file for adp. test test test

 ## Getting Started